Chuck Hoskin Jr.: Career

 In 1999, Hoskin served as a delegate at the Cherokee constitutional convention.
 Prior to elected office, he worked as an agent for the National Labor Relations Board.

-In the 2007 Cherokee elections, Hoskins ran for Cherokee Tribal Council in district 9 after his father Chuck Hoskin announced he would not seek reelection.
-He faced Rodney Lay in the election for a 6 year term.
-On June 23, 2007 Chuck Hoskins Jr. was elected to the Cherokee Tribal Council with 69% of the vote.
+In the 2007 Cherokee elections, Hoskin ran for Cherokee Tribal Council in district 9 after his father Chuck Hoskin announced he would not seek reelection.
+He faced Rodney Lay in the election for a six-year term.
+On June 23, 2007, Chuck Hoskin Jr. was elected to the Cherokee Tribal Council with 69% of the vote.
 He was sworn in on August 14, 2007.

-In 2011, Hoskins was one of Bill John Baker lawyers during his recount efforts after the 2011 Cherokee Principal Chief election.
+In 2011, Hoskin was one of Bill John Baker's lawyers during his recount efforts after the 2011 Cherokee Principal Chief election.

-On February 23, 2012, Hoskins was voted deputy speaker of the Cherokee Nation Tribal Council and served from February 23, 2012 to August 21, 2013.
+On February 23, 2012, Hoskin was voted deputy speaker of the Cherokee Nation Tribal Council and served from February 23, 2012, to August 21, 2013.
 Hoskin ran unopposed for his Tribal Council seat in the 2013 Cherokee elections, which due to redistricting was now district 11, being sworn in on August 14, 2013.

 In August 2013, Hoskin was nominated and confirmed to be the Cherokee Nation's Secretary of State by Principal Chief Bill John Baker.
-He resigned his Cherokee Tribal Council seat and was sworn in on August 21, 2013, triggering a special election that was won by Victoria Mitchell Vazquez.
+He resigned his Cherokee Tribal Council seat and was sworn in on August 21, 2013, triggering a special election that was won by Victoria Vazquez.

 In March 2016, Hoskin was unanimously reconfirmed to serve as the Cherokee Nation's Secretary of State until March 2020.

-As Secretary of State, Hoskin worked with Baker and Deputy Chief S. Joe Crittenden to secure funding from the federal government to fund a billion-dollar joint venture investment in better health care for all Cherokees.
-He also served as an advocate on sovereignty protection, investments in education, increasing the minimum wage, expanded maternity leave, the creation of family leave for employees who foster Cherokee children, and preservation of Cherokee language and culture.

-On the council, he worked with his fellow council members and the Baker administration to start building homes for Cherokees again, which had not been done in more than a decade, increased education funding, and sponsored legislation to expand health care service through casino dollars.

-Hoskin has testified at the United Nations on behalf of the Cherokee Nation and serves on multiple boards and commissions including the United States Health and Human Services Secretary’s Tribal Advisory Committee.